-The Student Support Services located at Alsop Building, University Square, Liverpool (Building no. 759: Ref E7 liverpool.ac.uk/maps), is the hub for all our specialist support and welfare services.
+The Student Support Services located at Alsop Building, University Square, Liverpool (Building no. 759: Ref E7 liverpool.ac.uk/maps), is the hub for all of our specialist support and welfare services.
 Our staff are friendly, very experienced, and they are here to help.

-If you are not sure who you should talk to about any issue or problem please contact Student Services.
-They will act as a general point of referral to other services both within and outside the University.
-Due to Covid-19, this academic year our staff with specialist knowledge and experience will be providing enhanced support via telephone or appointments via Teams/Zoom.
-More information on the range of student services available and how to contact us can be found in Chapter Six. liverpool.ac.uk/studentsupport
+If you are not sure who you should talk to about any issue or problem ask at the Student Support Services Reception, where we have a reception service that acts as a general point of referral to other services, both within and outside the University.
+Staff with specialist knowledge and experience are available to see students by appointment, or on a drop-in basis.

+More information on the range of student services available can be found in Chapter Six. liverpool.ac.uk/studentsupport